 Methods typically used to identify diarrhea-causing bacteria in stool cultures interfere or limit the growth of Listeria, making it less likely to be identified and isolated for further testing.
 On the other hand, routine methods are effective for isolating Listeria from spinal fluid, blood, and joint fluid.

 For those persons who suffer a Listeria infection that does not resolve on its own, the complications (or sequelae) can be many.
-The most common is septicemia (bacterial pathogens in the blood, also known as bacteremia), with meningitis being the second most common.
+The most common is septicemia (bacterial pathogens in the blood, also known as bacteremia), and meningitis is the second most common.
 Other complications can include inflammation of the brain or brain stem (encephalitis), brain abscess, inflammation of the heart-membrane (endocarditis), and localized infection, either internally or of the skin.

 Invasive infections with Listeria can be treated with antibiotics.
 When infection occurs during pregnancy, antibiotics given promptly to the pregnant woman can often prevent infection of the fetus or newborn.
 Babies with listeriosis receive the same antibiotics as adults, although a combination of antibiotics is often used until physicians are certain of the diagnosis.